peterwwillis/palvella/DESIGN.md

 Credentials can receive configuration from environment variables, command-line arguments, or by lookup in a database.

+To use a Credential in configuration, you can add an object as a value for some configuration option.
+The object should be like the following:
+  - `from_credential`: Specifies that the value should come from the given Credential.

 A Credential plugin uses a set of methods to access data.
 Example methods:
  - `add`
  - `remove`